 |Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 Excellent Blend!
-EDIT: I just found out this of "Old London Pebble Cut" by McConnell.
+EDIT: Heinrichs confirmed that this "Old London Pebble Cut" by McConnell.
 Both prouced by K&K, both the exact same description and mixture.
 And apparently this is also the same as "Ashton Pebble Cut" and "McClelland Pebble cut".
 So what...a tobacco like this deserves 4 different licenses, spread it in the whole word, this gem of tobacco goodness! ;-)

 After the sample of this blend impressed me so much, I bought a 100g tin and I think I've found a new "Top-10 pipe tobacco blend" for my personal taste.
 This tobacco is outstandingly good and is reminiscent of Reserve Crue No. 6.

 The unlit tobacco smells pretty natural.
 Stoved fruits, slightly honey-sweet, a bit tobacco-y spice.
 This is a "Pebble Cut" it's like a flake cut, but the flakes aren't cut in slices, it's one very long slice, that breaks apart easily.

 Needs a bit of drying time fresh out of the tin, and then it burns steady and flawless.